-And they are crucial to help protect, stabilise and support your back as you lift.
+And they are crucial to help protect, stabilise, and support your back as you lift.

-And work to keep them strong.
+And work to keep these muscles strong.

-Because the stronger your core muscles are, the more support your spine is going to get.
+Because the stronger your core muscles are the more support your spine is going to get.

-There are many ways you can do this.
+And there are many ways you can do this.

-11. Wear The Right Clothing
+11. Wear The Right Clothing For The Job

-Let's start with grip.
+So let's start with grip.

-Losing your grip while you are carrying a heavy load can cause you to instinctively try to catch it as it drops.
+Because losing your grip while you are carrying a heavy load can cause you to instinctively try to catch it as it drops.

 And it's really easy to pull a muscle from these sudden movements as your muscles are already tense.

-They are made to withstand heavy duty work while also providing comfort and a strong grip at the same time.
+As they are made to withstand heavy duty work while also providing comfort and a strong grip at the same time.

 You also need a pair of work boots with a good grip so that you avoid any slips and falls while carrying loads from A to B.